-Pair up the figures or Repeated words were some of the most popular activities of cognitive stimulation for adults in 2016.
-At NeuronUP, we do not want to miss out on the opportunity to show you last year’s most frequently used worksheets by neurorehabilitation professionals.
+Pair up the figures or Repeated words were some of the most popular activities of cognitive stimulation for adults.
+At NeuronUP, we do not want to miss out on the opportunity to show you most frequently used worksheets by neurorehabilitation professionals.

 The most popular cognitive stimulation activities for adults: